hegworks/tanim/docs/tanim-wiki.md

 ### Threading

 Tanim is **not thread-safe**.
-All API functions must be called from the same thread.
+All API functions must be called from the same thread (typically your main thread).
+This includes all lifecycle functions, user override implementations, and component registration.

+### Error Handling

+Tanim reports errors through your `LogError` implementation rather than throwing exceptions or crashing.
+When errors occur (entity not found, component missing, etc.), Tanim logs the error and skips animation for that sequence.
+Your application continues running.

 ---